Peregrine Falcon. Image by Steve Rappaport.

 As a chapter of the National Audubon Society, our mission is to protect and preserve local lands and waters.
 We recognize the project's intent to create safe, accessible outdoor spaces that encourage education and foster a connection with nature.

 However, the DGEIS left us with more questions than answers—particularly regarding the permanent impact of such a large-scale development on this ecologically sensitive area.
 The proposed site is designated as both an Important Bird Area (IBA) and a Bird Conservation Area (BCA), underscoring its vital role in supporting regional biodiversity.
+The proposed trail also passes through miles of the Hudson Highlands State Park Preserve, which has a higher level of state-mandated biological protection than a state park.

 We invite you to read the letter we submitted to NYS Parks in response to the DGEIS.